Field Education for Master of Social Work

-- The MSW program requires 900 clock hours at two different placement sites.
+- The MSW 2 year program requires a minimum of 900 hours at two different placement sites.

-- The MSW, Advanced Standing program requires 450 clock hours in one placement.
+- The MSW, Advanced Standing 1 year program requires a minimum of 450 hours in one placement.
 MSW, Advanced Standing Field Placements must be in a different organization than the BSW placement.